aditya2397/537cat/README.md

 comments and confuse you.
 With no comments, you're guaranteed that the compiler agrees with everything I've said in my code.

-Instead of writing comments, I've focused on:
+Instead of writing comments, I:

 * have descriptive identifier names
 * write many short functions that do one (and only one) task well